google/oss-fuzz/docs/new_target.md

 ## Overview

-To add a new OSS target to oss-fuzz, 3 supporting files have to be added to oss-fuzz source code repository:
+To add a new OSS target to OSS-Fuzz, 3 supporting files have to be added to OSS-Fuzz source code repository:

 * `targets/<target_name>/Dockerfile` - defines an container environment with all the dependencies needed to build the project and the fuzzer.